Phillip-a-richmond/GenomeAnalysisModule/README.md

 # Introduction to Genomic Analysis Workshop Series
-> This is the website for the UBC Advanced Research Computing Genomic Analysis Workshop Series.
+> This is the website for the UBC Advanced Research Computing (ARC) Genomic Analysis Workshop Series.
 Our mission is to teach genomic analysis and connect compute resources to researchers at UBC and across Canada.

 ## Course Format
 + 2 hour workshops: